 - In order to create the safest environment for our students and staff, we have adopted a Locked All-Day Policy.
 This policy will require exterior building doors to be locked at all times.
-Only students will be permitted inside and will be escorted inside by Kennedy staff members.
+Only students will be permitted inside and will be escorted inside by Jefferson staff members.
 Any other person wishing to enter the building will need to make use of our door buzzer system in order to gain access. - 2.
-The morning drop-off procedure is as follows:

-• Bus schedules will be coordinated to ensure that all drop-offs occur at 7:40 (not before) to 7:50 am on an expanded bus lane located on 6th Street.
-Dial-A-Ride drop-off will occur on 6th street.

-• Parent drop-off will be designated on the west side of Kennedy Elementary.
-Parents shall enter off 6th Street and exit to Robinson Street.
-In order to avoid any traffic congestion related to bus drop-off, we are asking parents to arrive between 7:40 (not before) and 7:50 am.

-• Parent drop-of will no longer be allowed in the parking lot in order to ensure the safety of our students.
+The morning drop-off procedure is as follows: - Bus schedules will be coordinated to ensure that all drop-offs occur from 7:35 to 7:45 am on an expanded bus lane located on Bryant.
+Dial-A-Ride drop-off will occur at the corner of Bryant and Elm Streets.
+Parent drop-off will be designated on Elm Street in front of Jefferson Elementary.
+In order to avoid any traffic congestion related to bus drop-off, we are asking parents to arrive between 7:35 and 7:55 am.
+At this time the bus lane will be clear, and parents will be able to make use of the bus lane on Bryant as an additional drop-off location. - Parent drop-of will no longer be allowed in the parking lot in order to ensure the safety of our students.
 The only students that will be permitted for drop-off in the parking lot are those with special physical requirements.